Check to see if your network is working:

-- Verify that your server's DNS settings are correctly configured.
-You can check this by trying to resolve domain names from the server using tools like nslookup or dig.
-If there are issues, you might need to configure your server to use a reliable DNS service like Google DNS (8.8.8.8 and 8.8.4.4) or Cloudflare DNS (1.1.1.1).
+- Check to make sure that the DNS settings on your server are correct.
+You can check this by using tools like nslookup or dig to see if the server can resolve domain names.
+You may need to set up your server to use a reliable DNS service like Google DNS (8.8.8.8 and 8.8.4.4) or Cloudflare DNS (1.1.1.1) if there are problems.

 - <?php